dptools/process_offsite_audio/README.md

 	* In general could improve how code handles random unexpected characters when they are inserted by TranscribeMe?
 * Add preprocessing for Teams and WebEx interviews to accommodate the couple of Prescient sites that cannot use Zoom
 	* Waiting on examples of interviews from these softwares first
+	* Which sites are they?
+There has been some turnover in included sites, so it is possible some of these edge cases are no longer relevant or that new edge cases have been introduced
 * Handle local video feature extraction where needed
 	* Jena is not allowed to have video uploaded to the aggregation server, although they can have the audio uploaded
 	* Awaiting contact from Jena point person about how to set up some code to handle the video portion (and related file organization) locally
+	* For now Jena has been provided with a high level plan and security information, which it seems will be sufficient to move forward with
 * Perhaps add video duration, resolution, and fps to the video QC to supplement the image-based/face-related features
 	* Will definitely be switching frame extraction to occur every 4 minutes to better accomodate expected interview length
 * Make a DPDash summary of QC features CSV as part of the pipeline slightly down the road?